Logo de la Universidad Pompeu Fabra

 Director of the Master's in Scientific, Medical, and Environmental Communication, and of the Center for Studies in Science, Communication, and Society at UPF Barcelona School of Management

-Professor of Systems Biology at the Pompeu Fabra University of Barcelona
+Emeritus Professor of Biology at Pompeu Fabra University (Barcelona)

 Contents related to this centre